 |If your years of service with Texas Health equal:||For each $1 you contribute¹, up to 6% of your eligible pay, Texas Health adds:|

-1 If you previously worked for Texas Health and earned one or more years of service, you may be immediately eligible for matching contributions.
+1 If you previously worked for Texas Health and earned six months of service, you may be immediately eligible for matching contributions.
 Preexisting service with THM will be counted for matching and toward vesting.

 2 Contribution limits may change based on IRS guidelines.